 The highlight of the Kentucky Down Under to me was the Outback Walkabout.
 At this exhibit, you can walk around petting kangaroos, maras, and emus.
 There is even a huge tortoise moseying around.
 You can venture off the pathway, which is handicapped accessible, to get closer to these furry and feathered friends.
 Get those dollars out because you can also buy food here to feed the animals.
 The staff review how to pet the animals because one wrong move will get you punched in the face.

 Be sure to keep an eye on the kiddos to ensure they are petting the animals properly and to prevent any unwanted incidents.
 When walking around be on the lookout for Emu eggs and of course piles of poo.
 We spent a lot of time here and would have likely returned if nap time wasn’t calling.
 It did get really hot as there isn’t much shade in this area.
 Be sure to have sunscreen on, because all the shaded areas are taken by the kangaroos!

-Other Tips and Recommendations for Visiting the Zoo
+Other Tips and Recommendations for Visiting Kentucky Down Under

 We thoroughly enjoyed our visit to Kentucky Down Under.
-We do have a few tips and recommendation that may help make your experience at the adventure zoo even better.
+We do have a few tips and recommendations that may help make your experience at the adventure zoo even better.

 - RENT THE GOLF CART!!!
 The zoo now offers two types of golf carts to rent.
 For families with small children and those with disabilities, this is a must.
 The park is mostly gravel and there are some steep hills.
-While strollers and wheelchairs are allowed it might be difficult getting them up the steeper part of the park.
+While strollers and wheelchairs are allowed it might be difficult getting them up to the steeper part of the park.
 It was the best money we spent all day!
 They do not rent strollers here.

 - BRING WATER AND SUNSCREEN- The Kentucky Down Under Adventure Zoo does allow you to bring in your own water and food if you so desire to bring them in.